Key takeaways

 Rewards on business expenses

 Chances are you have some business-related expenses you could be earning travel rewards or cash back on.
-For example, as a rideshare or delivery driver, you may need to cover your own gas, as well as pay for the maintenance and repairs on your vehicle.
+For example, as a rideshare or delivery driver, you may need to cover your own gas as well as pay for the maintenance and repairs on your vehicle.
 If you’re selling crafts or artwork, you’ll probably need to purchase supplies.

 Whatever your costs are, you can earn cash, points or miles if the card has a rewards program.
-If the account offers a sign-up bonus to new cardholders, you may be able to earn additional rewards by meeting a minimum spending requirement within the first few months of account opening.
+If the account offers a welcome bonus to new cardholders, you may be able to earn additional rewards by meeting a minimum spending requirement within the first few months of account opening.

 Keep personal and business spending separate

-Maintaining separate business and personal credit cards can help you remain organized.
+Maintaining separate business and personal credit cards can help you stay organized.
 Not only will you have a better handle on your spending, but having all of your expenses on the business credit card will help when you have to reconcile your books and pay your taxes.

 Build your business credit score